MettaSurendhar/express-api-boilerplate/README.md

 2. Install the required dependencies using npm or yarn
 3. Configure the modules as needed for your application
 4. Start building your API!

 ---

+## Contribution

+Contributions to enhance the structure or add new features to this boilerplate are welcome.
+Please follow the guidelines provided in the main repository's README.

+## License

+This project is licensed under the MIT License.
+Refer to the main repository's LICENSE file for more information.

+---